 Water environments are home to many fascinating bugs.
 These species spend most of their lives on or near freshwater habitats.

-- Creeping Water Bug — Small aquatic bug crawling beneath water plants.
+Creeping Water Bug — Small aquatic bug usually found among underwater plants and rocks.
+It prefers crawling rather than swimming.

-- Pygmy Water Boatman — Tiny water bug living in shallow ponds.
+Pygmy Water Boatman — Tiny aquatic bug commonly living in shallow ponds and quiet pools.
+Despite its size, it is an active swimmer.

 Household Bugs Found Around Homes